Doctor's conviction could boost Jackson estate

 LOS ANGELES A manslaughter conviction against Michael Jackson's doctor would boost the late pop star's image and open opportunities for his estate in many markets, including family-oriented products, industry experts said.

-A Los Angeles jury begins deliberations on Friday in the six-week trial of Dr. Conrad Murray, who is charged with involuntary manslaughter over the singer's 2009 death from the aesthetic propofol and sedatives.
+A Los Angeles jury begins deliberations on Friday in the six-week trial of Dr. Conrad Murray, who is charged with involuntary manslaughter over the singer's 2009 death from the anesthetic propofol and sedatives.

-Jackson is already the top-earning deceased celebrity, with sales of $170 million (106 million pounds) over the past year, according to a list released last month by financial website Forbes.com.
+Jackson is already the top-earning deceased celebrity, with sales of $170 million over the past year, according to a list released last month by financial website Forbes.com.

 The "Thriller" singer's global appeal has risen since his death, but some experts said Jackson's image was tarnished by his final days taking intravenous drugs to sleep.
 Those images may be erased if a jury convicts Murray, and Jackson is seen as the victim of his negligent care.